RH Classics is delighted to present this RHD BT7 Mk 1 with period and current competition history.

 Described by its custodian as ‘a lovely car, well set up, well equipped and in top condition’ we couldn’t have put it better ourselves.

-In summary, this is a well presented, structurally superb, highly developed fast road Healey with significant history of Club racing in the ‘States that provides an ideal and cost-effective basis for conversion to FIA HTP.
+In summary, this is a well presented, structurally superb, highly developed fast road Healey with significant history of Club racing in the ‘States that provides a cost-effective basis for conversion to FIA HTP.

 With grateful thanks to Bill Nesius Photography for kindly allowing us to reproduce his wonderful action shots of the Healey.